-At soaring rate, Nepalis seeking jobs abroad come home dead
+At rising rate, Nepalis working abroad go home in coffins

 The causes, in many cases, have been mysterious.
 Natural death, heart attack or cardiac arrest are listed for nearly half the deaths.
 Most families are notified that their loved ones simply went to bed and never woke up.
 That’s exactly what Saro was told.

-But now medical researchers say these deaths fit a familiar pattern: Every decade or so, dozens, or even hundreds, of seemingly healthy Asian men working abroad in poor conditions start dying in their sleep.
+But now medical researchers say these deaths fit a pattern: Every decade or so, dozens, or even hundreds, of seemingly healthy Asian men working abroad in poor conditions start dying in their sleep.
 It happened in the U.S. in the late 1970s, in Singapore about a decade later and more recently in China.
 The suspected killer even has a name: Sudden Unexplained Nocturnal Death Syndrome.

 Next year, an international consortium is launching to investigate and hopefully offer solutions.